Dermatology after dark logo

 Chemical Peels

-a procedure often used to minimize sun-damaged skin, irregular Pigment, and superficial scars.
+a procedure often used to minimize sun-damaged skin, irregular pigment, and superficial scars.
 The top layer of skin is removed with a chemical application to the skin.
 By removing the top layer, the skin regenerates. often improving the skin’s appearance.

 Cold Sore or Herpes Simplex